CSC-511/csc511-assignment-5-oct-21/README.md

 The result of the tally up is rendered with colored bordered boxes: green for people who is owed money, and red for people who owes money.

+There is a bug in the application where once you calculate how much each person owes, once you take out a person and spending events, the last list will render the wrong information.

+The current submission of the application is VERY broken.
+While the login and signup features function by pulling the loggedInUser data from local storage, the data itself does not render to the page.
+Also after you login, you'd have to refresh the page to see the current user logged in and the calculator app.
+Another issue is whenever you add a person/event, when you refresh the page and try to add a new event, it says that pushObject is not a function.
+I then realized that after each refresh, the data for the object gets turned into a new JSON, where I'd have to call the key again to populate it.
+This happens every refresh, eventually leading to a this.nameList.nameList.nameList...pushObject(value) call which is not the intended result.

 ## Prerequisites